 Interdisciplinary education can be useful for approaching complex human-environmental challenges that face our society today.
 My philosophical approach to teaching environmental studies topics is problem-oriented and solution-based.
 Instead of asking students, what is your major?
 I ask, what is your problem?

 Many of today’s international, social, and environmental challenges are multi-faceted and do not exist in a disciplinary vacuum.
-Beyond gaining expertise in traditional core disciplines that are relevant to the environmental problems we face today, I believe that incoming generations of undergraduate and graduate students require additional training in communicating across disciplines, interdisciplinary thinking, and developing practical skills to become future problem solvers.
+Beyond gaining expertise in traditional core disciplines that are relevant to the environmental problems we face today, I believe that incoming generations of undergraduate and graduate students require additional training in critical thinking skills, communicating across disciplines, and developing practical skills to become future problem solvers.
 My goals for the student learning process are as follows:

 1. Introduce complex facets and theoretical underpinnings of social and environmental problems facing our world today,